-This course covers design principles and implementation issues of contemporary programming languages.
-Topics include the syntax and semantics of programming language constructs, translation of high-level languages to machine languages, compiler optimizations, and managed runtime systems.
-Offered every other year.
+This course introduces the design and implementation issues of contemporary programming languagegs.
+Topics covered includ programming paradigms, the syntax and semantics of programming language constructs, and formal languages.
+Several different languages are introduced and examined to illustrate these topics.
+Offered fall semesters.
 Prerequisites: CS 232, or consent of the instructor.

 CS 328 — Theory of Algorithms (3)

 This course is an introduction to the techniques for designing efﬁcient computer algorithms, proving their correctness, and analyzing their running times.
 General topics include asymptotics, solving summations and recurrences, algorithm design techniques (such as divide-and-conquer, dynamic programming, and greedy algorithms), analysis of data structures, sorting, searching and selection, and an introduction to NP-completeness.
 Prerequisites: CS 233, MATH 235, or consent of the instructor.

 CS 364 — Operating Systems (3)